 Registering is easy!
-You may register for Affidea Rock ‘n’ Roll Dublin in three ways.
+You may register for Affidea Rock ‘n’ Roll Dublin by Registering Online.

 Half Marathon, 10K & 5K Race Packs

 There is no Half Marathon or 10K packet pickup on Race Day.
-Packet Pickup location is TBD, and will take place on Friday 11th August (13:00-18:00) and Saturday 12th August (10:00-17:00), to retrieve your bib number, timing tag, technical t-shirt, and participant bag.
+Packet Pickup location is at Trinity College Sports Centre, and will take place on Friday 10th August (11:00-18:00) and Saturday 11th August (10:00-17:00), to retrieve your bib number, timing tag, technical t-shirt, and participant bag.